How a Medical Malpractice Lawyer Protects the Rights of Injured Patients

 A statute of limitations can also be extended if the victim in question is a minor, a veteran of the U.S. military, or mentally disabled.

-Your medical attorney in Michigan can help you understand the limitations and expectations set forth by the Michigan State Health Department in claiming your medical malpractice lawsuit.
+Your personal injury attorney in Michigan can help you understand the limitations and expectations set forth by the Michigan State Health Department in claiming your medical malpractice lawsuit.

 Patient Bill of Rights by Facility